-Balmy conditions and a safe reputation make Ireland the perfect choice for a family holiday.
+Balmy conditions and a reputation for safety make Ireland the perfect choice for a family holiday.
 Beyond popular destinations like Dublin, Killarney and the Cliffs of Moher, the Emerald Isle offers an abundance of fun activities that fall a bit more under the radar.
 From wildlife encounters to heritage parks, historical sites and more, there is always something new to discover.
 If you’re travelling with the kids in tow, here are the top 10 things to do in Ireland off the beaten path — spots most visiting families wouldn’t know about.

 Topping our list of off-path things to do in Ireland is Bunratty Castle and Folk Park.
 The 15th-century castle itself is the most complete medieval fortress in all of Ireland.
 The folk park features 26 acres of land filled with 30 buildings in a historic replica village.
 Medieval banquet nights feature music and entertainment as well as period-appropriate cuisine.